BladeRunnerJS/scaling-js-apps/services/messages_services.md

 From there, you'll see we've required the `MessagesViewModel` and we have a reference to the Chat Service via `chatService`.
 Now we need to write at least two tests:

+//TODO: this isnt obvious whether it is something I should continue on my own or continue reading and follow.
+I started writing it myself and upon reading it again it looks like I should follow and copy/paste

 1. Create an instance of the `MessagesViewModel`, interact with it, and ensure that it results in the expected service interactions.